jlie10/SelfSacrifice/README.md

 Self-sacrifice
 ===========================

 Throughout history, people have been willing to lay down their lives for the sake of their groups or ideology (for a review, see [Whitehouse, 2018](https://www.ncbi.nlm.nih.gov/pubmed/29409552)).
-Whether hailed as heroes or reviled as terrorists (oftentimes both, depending on the group), self-sacrifiers are generally young, ambitious male adults.
+Whether hailed as heroes or reviled as terrorists (or both...), self-sacrifiers are generally young, ambitious male adults.
 Put together, these facts seem to underlie the incompleteness of proximal explanations (e.g. in termes of the contents of a specific ideology) and the inadequateness of a 'pathological' vision of self-sacrifice (whereby self-sacrifice results from unadaptive behavior and/or from miscalculations).

 Could self-sacrifice therefore have a biological function?
-This project sets the groundwork for investigating the (individual) biological motivations that may underlie self-sacrifice (which need not coincide with its moral motivations, which may be geared towards the collective), following a costly social signal model (e. g.
+This project sets the groundwork for investigating the (individual) biological motivations that may underlie self-sacrifice (which need not coincide with its moral motivations, potentially geared towards the collective), following a costly social signal model (e. g.
 [Dessalles, 2014](https://onlinelibrary.wiley.com/doi/full/10.1111/evo.12378).
 Social signals are meant to attract friends ; in cases wheere the signaled quality correlates with the audience's fitness, such a quality will be in social demand and signaling can therefore bring benefits in terms of social status.

 However, in the case of self-sacrifice, signalers do not survive to enjoy these potential benefits.
 An additional hypothesis is needed - we propose that social status be in part inherited.
-And, to explain why a martyr's children may be in social demand, we propose another additional hypothesis - namely that individuals may want to signal their patriorism by honoring heroes, which may 'spill over' to their desendants (more details later).
+And, to explain why a martyr's children may be in social demand, we propose another additional hypothesis - namely that individuals may want to signal their patriorism by honoring heroes, which may 'spill over' to their desendants (see [Actual scenario](#actual-scenario) for more details).

 We program two scenarios, using [Evolife](https://evolife.telecom-paristech.fr/).
 A simplified scenario establishes the initial framework of the study.
 A second scenario builds on this base, aiming for a plausible explanation of self-sacrifice.